-Red wine is not the only thing that improves with age, so do these Toffee Chocolate Cookies.
-It's hard to believe that a cookie gets better and better with time.
+Red wine is not the only thing that improves with age, and so do these Toffee Chocolate Cookies.
+It’s hard to believe that a cookie gets better and better with time.
 If you think about it, the flour and fat are absorbing the flavors, the gluten in the flour is relaxing, and all of these small details add up to creating an aged toffee chocolate chip cookie that is complex and, simply put, delicious.

 Shop the Recipe…

-How To Make 48 Hour Toffee Chocolate Cookies
+How To Make 48-Hour Toffee Chocolate Cookies

 How to Make Vegan Toffee